 For the first time ever, broad data from jaywalking police stops across the state of Washington is showing conclusively what many people have understood for years: jaywalking enforcement has disproportionate impacts on Black and unhoused community members.
-Black pedestrians are stopped by police across Washington for jaywalking at an average rate approximately four times that of their share of the population, and unhoused residents represent nearly half of those impacted by jaywalking stops in Washington.
+Black pedestrians are stopped by police across Washington for jaywalking at an average rate over four times that of their share of the population, and unhoused residents represent at least 41% of those impacted by jaywalking stops in Washington.

-While national data has shown similar impacts in every jurisdiction for which we have data, this is the first comprehensive analysis of major counties across Washington State.
-This research, which involved careful analysis of a representative sample of thousands of jaywalking-related police stops from 2017-2022, also highlights that dozens of jaywalking stops across Washington have led to the use of physical force by an officer, including instances in which the person stopped lost consciousness as a result of that force.
-Police in Washington appear to use these high-discretion stops primarily to detain people who are walking in low-income and/or high-crime areas and check for open warrants, which computer-aided dispatch logs indicate occurs during approximately three-quarters of all jaywalking stops.
-Statewide records show that the majority of stops occur at least a four-minute walk, round-trip, from the nearest marked crosswalk, demonstrating how jaywalking laws criminalize a rational, inevitable response to inadequate pedestrian infrastructure.
+While national data has shown similar impacts in every jurisdiction for which we have data, this is the first comprehensive analysis of jaywalking enforcement across Washington State.
+This research, which involved careful analysis of thousands of jaywalking-related police stops from 2017-2022, also highlights that dozens of jaywalking stops across Washington have led to the use of physical force or foot pursuits by an officer, including instances in which the person stopped lost consciousness as a result of that force.
+Police in Washington appear to use these high-discretion stops primarily to detain people who are walking in low-income areas and check for open warrants, which computer-aided dispatch logs indicate occurs during 77% of all jaywalking stops.
+Statewide records show that the majority of stops occur at least a 3.5-minute walk, round-trip, from the nearest marked crosswalk, demonstrating how jaywalking laws criminalize a rational, inevitable response to inadequate pedestrian infrastructure.

 Impacts of jaywalking enforcement:

-- Black pedestrians are stopped by police across Washington for jaywalking at a rate approximately four times that of their share of the population, as calculated by compositing the demographics of cities, towns, and unincorporated areas where stops occurred in which race was reported by an officer.
+- Black pedestrians are stopped by police across Washington for jaywalking at a rate 4.7 times and ticketed at a rate 2.7 times greater than their share of the population, as calculated by compositing the demographics of cities, towns, and unincorporated areas where stops occurred and/or citations were issued in which race was reported by an officer.

-- Unhoused residents represent nearly half of those impacted by jaywalking stops in Washington, as determined by the home address listed in police reports (which may be noted as “homeless,” “transient,” or the address of a shelter or service provider) or clear indications in an officer’s narrative report.
+- Unhoused residents represent at least 41% of those impacted by jaywalking stops in Washington, as determined by the home address listed in police reports (which may be noted as “homeless,” “transient,” or the address of a shelter or service provider) or clear indications in an officer’s narrative report.

-- Dozens of police reports show jaywalking stops across Washington leading to the use of physical force by an officer (two instances of which resulted in individuals losing consciousness), foot pursuits, or otherwise explosive confrontations.
+- Police reports show nearly 3% of jaywalking stops across Washington leading to the use of physical force by an officer (two instances of which resulted in individuals losing consciousness), foot pursuits, or otherwise explosive confrontations.

-- CAD reports of jaywalking-related police contacts indicate that around 60-80% of stops result in a verbal warning and 10-30% lead to a citation being issued.
+- CAD reports of jaywalking-related police contacts indicate that 65-88% of stops result in a verbal warning and 7-30% lead to a citation being issued.

-- Jaywalking violations listed in the RCW incur a civil, non-traffic infraction of $68, not including court fees or late penalties.
-Violations of local pedestrian interference statutes, such as Spokane Municipal Code 10.10.025, are criminal offenses with penalties as high as $500.
+- Jaywalking violations listed in the RCW incur a civil, non-traffic infraction of $68, not including late penalties.
+Violations of local pedestrian interference statutes, such as Spokane Municipal Code 10.10.025, are criminal offenses with penalties ranging from $250-$1,000.

-- Across Washington, police stops for jaywalking predominantly occur on large arterial roadways and state highways characterized by pedestrian-hostile infrastructure.
+- Across Washington, police stops for jaywalking predominantly occur on large arterial roadways and state highways characterized by pedestrian-hostile infrastructure designed in ways that encourage jaywalking.

-- The majority of mid-block crossings leading to a stop happen 500 or more feet from the nearest marked crosswalk or signalized intersection, as identified by referencing stops with well-defined locations to satellite and Google Street View imagery.
-This distance represents at least a four-minute round-trip detour on foot, not including the wait time for long signals that frequently prioritize vehicular traffic over pedestrians.
+- The majority of mid-block crossings leading to a stop happen 450 or more feet from the nearest marked crosswalk or signalized intersection, as identified by referencing stops with well-defined locations to satellite and Google Street View imagery.
+This distance represents at least a 3.5-minute round-trip detour on foot, not including the wait time for long signals that frequently prioritize vehicular traffic over pedestrians.

 - Three-quarters of crossing-related violations leading to a police contact occur on roads with five or more lanes.
 Additionally, most violations related to walking on the roadway occur on roads with no sidewalks or a sidewalk only on one side.